mattlandau/alterscopesolutions-www/content/pages/iswear-jar.md

   - /iswear-jar
 ---

-The iSwear Jar app gives you the power to create or eliminate any habit.
-Unlike ordinary habit trackers, there’s a real financial penalty for not following through.
-If you honestly intend to change, the penalty for each slip-up is a voluntary in-app purchase.
-It’s a swear jar for any habit!

-Easy choices might cost nothing, and even big improvements can be surprisingly cheap.
-This app gives you a surprisingly useful way to throw money away, allowing you to gain ownership of your choices in the process.
-Features that will help you succeed include:

-- Create a promise to yourself
-- Add unlimited swear jars
-- Track progress with money spent
+The iSwear Jar gives you the power to create or destroy any habit.
+Simply imagine a dollar bill being sliced up by a paper shredder, turning cool cash into green slivers...
+Then imagine that dollar bill was yours, and that you chose to surrender it as a penalty for slipping up.
+This technique of using a freely made decision to bind oneself in the future is called a Ulysses Pact, and dates back to the Odyssey.
+It can be used to effect great change.

+This app gives you the opportunity to use this technique.
+Based on the honor system, you make a voluntary in-app purchase for your slip ups and missed goals.

+Features include:

+- Accountability on the go
+- Complete privacy
+- Acknowledge your slip ups with a real monetary commitment
-- Earn a symbolic gold star icon with every success
+- Celebrate your successes with an iconic gold star

-- Feel financially motivated to avoid slipping up!
+Download it today and start making big changes now!

 Now available on the [App Store](https://apps.apple.com/us/app/iswear-jar/id1633852599)!